alexandertrefz/essence/packages/website/records.md

 Each step but the last must name a Record, since it is the value the step after it updates.
-A step that names something else is refused, and so is a path key in a plain Record Literal, which writes its members from nothing and so has no value under the key to reach into.
+A step that names something else is refused, and so is a path key in a Record Literal standing on its own, which writes its members from nothing and so has no value under the key to reach into.
+The other two Literals that DO have a value under them are an Argument and a Case payload merged into a default — see “Reaching into a default”.

 The value being updated has to be one that can be NAMED — `@`, a name, or a chain of member reads over one of those — because the compiled form reads it